basenube/covid-19-challenge/README.md

 ------

-The Demo can be run quickly with the following steps.
+The demo can be run locally with the following steps:

 1. git clone https://github.com/sleblanc0916/covid-19-challenge.git
 2. cd into the covid-19-challenge directory where docker-compose.yml is located